eric-clayton/TextAdventureEngine/README.md

 Elements are contained within ```(element)(/element)``` blocks.

 ### First create a text file for setting up the game in the setup folder:

-- Setup player hp example:
+**Setup player hp**

+Example:
 ```
 (player)(hp)10(/hp)(/player)
 ```

 ### Create text files for each room in the rooms folder with the following supported elements:

+**Room ID**

-- Room id.
-Must be a unique id.
+Must be a unique id for each room.
 Example:
 ```
 (id)1(/id)
 ```
+**Story**

-- Story of the room displayed on entrance of the room.
+Displayed on entrance of the room.
 Example:
 ```
-(story) You wake up in a a room with no belongings and the room is dark.
+(story)You wake up in a a room with no belongings and the room is dark.
 You can hear rats in the distance squeaking as
 you move around the room, you notice that you are in a jail cell.
-You find there is a key hanging on the wall (/story)
+You find there is a key hanging on the wall(/story)
 ```

-- Pickup items
+**Pickup items**

 Listed as objects in the room that can be picked up.
 When selected user has the option to pick up or identify.
 Picking up the item adds the item to the player's inventory.
 Identifying the item shows the items description and, if it is not a key, the value.
 Example:
 ```
     1. Dagger
     2. Health potion